This is a list of health and physical activity skills courses. For more information, see Health and Human Physiology.

 Introduction to developing strength, flexibility, and endurance through the core; students will learn what the core is, how to best develop the muscles of the core, and why core training is important.

-Beginner's guide to learning fitness routines to develop and maintain levels of cardiovascular health and fitness.
+Beginner's guide to cardio fitness to develop and maintain levels of cardiovascular health and fitness.

 HPAS:1040 Pilates1 s.h.